animesh-007/discord_bot/README.md

 # Discord Bot
-A chat bot for OSDC-Discord Server, built on top of discord.js.
+A chat bot for Discord Server, built on top of discord.js.

 ## Setting up the bot